-HACCC will encourage the family to make its request in writing using a reasonable accommodation request form.
-However, HACCC will consider the accommodation any time the family indicates that an accommodation is needed whether or not a formal written request is submitted.
+HACCC will encourage the family to make its request in writing using the Request for Reasonable Accommodation Form provided by HACCCa reasonable accommodation request form.
+However, HACCC will consider the an accommodation any time the family indicates that an accommodation is needed-, regardless of whether the request is submitted in writing, and regardless of whether the request is submitted on HACCC's Request for Reasonable Accommodation form.

+whether or not a formal written request is submitted.